Optometrists

 Comments

 Reality Chk.
-(Highly likely) says
+(Highly likely) 4 years ago

 There are already provisional patents in existence for glasses/refraction kiosks.
 Add AI for the exam, a pressure check, and you’ve eliminated about 90 percent of what an optometrist does.
 Check out GlobeChek.
 There is a reason they are pushing to do surgery with weekend classes!
 (No med school required.)

-Dr. Evil (No chance) says
+Dr. Evil (No chance) 4 years ago

 This profession continues to change and adapt to new technologies.
 The role of optometrists in medical eye care continues to increase as 80% or more of ophthalmologist are needed to perform surgery, leaving only a fraction of general ophthalmologists to address the increasing need of medical eye care.
 If all optometrist did were refractions for glasses, I do see a potential for SOME automation.
 But someone is still needed to subjectively determine why someone isn’t seeing clearly which may not be correctable with glasses or basic contact lenses.